 Although the Company has taken steps to verify title to the properties on which it is conducting exploration and in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
-Property title may be subject to unregistered prior agreements and non-compliance with regulatory requirements.
+Property title may be subject to unregistered prior agreements, social licensing requirements and non-compliance with regulatory requirements.
 The Company's assets may also be subject to increases in taxes and royalties, renegotiation of contracts, and political uncertainty.

 These financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes the realization of assets and the settlement of liabilities in the normal course of business.
+The Company had continuing losses for the year ended March 31, 2016.
+As at March 31, 2016, the Company had an accumulated deficit of \$15,583,287 and working capital of \$424,592.
 The appropriateness of using the going concern basis is dependent upon, among other things, future profitable operations, the ability of the Company to obtain necessary financing, and the ability of the Company to identify, evaluate, and negotiate an acquisition of, a participation in or an interest in properties, assets, or businesses.
-Management feels that sufficient working capital will be obtained from public share offerings to meet the Company's liabilities and commitments as they come due.
+Management feels that additional working capital will be required from public share offerings and stock option exercises (see note 16) to meet the Company's liabilities and commitments as they come due.
+These conditions indicate the existence of a material uncertainty that may cast doubt about the Company's ability to continue as a going concern.
 These financial statements do not reflect any adjustments to amounts that would be necessary if the going concern assumption were not appropriate.
 Such adjustments could be material.